 - muscle and joint pain

-- formication, which is the sensation of an insect crawling on, stinging, or biting the skin
+- formication, the sensation of an insect crawling on, stinging, or biting the skin

 - joint pain

-A doctor may diagnose Morgellons disease if a person has slow healing skin lesions and skin-crawling sensations.
-If a doctor finds fiber-like material in the skin lesions, they may send a sample to a laboratory for further analysis.
+A doctor may diagnose Morgellons disease if a person has slow-healing skin lesions and skin-crawling sensations.
+If a healthcare professional finds fiber-like material in the skin lesions, they may send a sample to a laboratory for further analysis.

 Testing blood and skin samples may reveal signs of a bacterial infection, which might involve the B. burgdorferi bacterium.
-People can develop secondary Staphylococcus infections as a result of having an open wound.
+People can also develop secondary Staphylococcus infections due to having an open wound.

-Doctors may refer someone to a psychiatrist for further evaluation if the person experiences symptoms of depression or anxiety, or if they have a history of mental illness.
+Doctors may refer someone to a psychiatrist for further evaluation if the person experiences symptoms of depression or anxiety or has a history of mental illness.

-Diagnosing Morgellons disease can involve multiple testing procedures.
-Ultimately, doctors will base their diagnosis on the results of a physical examination and laboratory tests.
+Diagnosing Morgellons disease can involve multiple tests.
+Ultimately, doctors will base their diagnosis on physical examination and laboratory tests.

-It is essential that people work with a trusted healthcare provider, especially if they have a condition as poorly understood as Morgellons disease.
-People may have better treatment outcomes when they work with a healthcare provider whom they know and trust.
+People should work with a trusted healthcare professional, especially if they have a condition that doctors have limited knowledge of, as is the case with Morgellons disease.
+Individuals may have better treatment outcomes when they develop a good working relationship with a doctor.

 People may wish to contact their doctor if they: